Biden: Monkeypox threat doesn't rise to level of COVID-19 - NewsBreak

 Biden: Monkeypox threat doesn't rise to level of COVID-19

-TOKYO — (AP) — President Joe Biden sought Monday to calm concerns about recent cases of monkeypox that have been identified in Europe and the United States, saying he did not see the need to institute strict quarantine measures.
+President Joe Biden sought Monday to calm concerns about recent cases of monkeypox that have been identified in Europe and the United States , saying he did not see the need to institute strict quarantine measures.

 Speaking in Tokyo a day after he said the virus was something “to be concerned about," Biden said, ”I just don’t think it rises to the level of the kind of concern that existed with COVID-19."